Aliases for CPSF6 Gene

 - CPSF 68 KDa Subunit 3 4

 The protein encoded by this gene is one subunit of a cleavage factor required for 3' RNA cleavage and polyadenylation processing.
 The interaction of the protein with the RNA is one of the earliest steps in the assembly of the 3' end processing complex and facilitates the recruitment of other processing factors.
 The cleavage factor complex is composed of four polypeptides.
 This gene encodes the 68kD subunit.
 It has a domain organization reminiscent of spliceosomal proteins. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CPSF6 Gene

 CPSF6 (Cleavage And Polyadenylation Specific Factor 6) is a Protein Coding gene.
-Among its related pathways are Infectious disease and mRNA surveillance pathway.
-GO annotations related to this gene include nucleic acid binding and RNA binding.
+Diseases associated with CPSF6 include Carnitine-Acylcarnitine Translocase Deficiency and Acute Promyelocytic Leukemia.
+Among its related pathways are mRNA surveillance pathway and HIV Life Cycle.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is CPSF7.